forcedotcom/cli/releasenotes/README.md

     The username `tester@sfdx.org` must be unique across the entire Salesforce ecosystem; otherwise, the `force:user:create` command fails.
 But if you use the same user definition file for each CI run, the command definitely fails on the second run.
 To ensure success, specify the `--setuniqueusername` parameter so that the resulting username looks something like `tester@sfdx.org.00D123456123456123`.
 Because org IDs are always unique, the username is also always unique.

-    Thank you Fabien Taillon for submitting this [new feature request](https://github.com/salesforcecli/plugin-user/pull/50) and then writing most of the code.
+    Thank you, Fabien Taillon, for submitting this [new feature request](https://github.com/salesforcecli/plugin-user/pull/50) and then writing most of the code.
 You're our first community member to contribute a feature that we then merged into our code and released.
 We're thrilled with your elegant solution to a real-world problem and hope to see many more contributions from you and the community.

 As part of [open-sourcing Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021.html), we've broken out the source for some of the org commands (`force:org:open|list|display`) into their own [GitHub repo](https://github.com/salesforcecli/plugin-org).
 These commands are still in the `force` namespace and bundled in the `salesforcedx` plug-in, and they work the same as before.